woehrl01/pod-pacemaker/README.md

 ### Summary

 By configuring these four types of throttling parameters within the `PacemakerConfig` resource, administrators can finely tune how resources are allocated and consumed, ensuring that critical services receive the resources they need while maintaining overall system stability and performance.
-This level of control is essential for managing workloads in dynamic, distributed environments like Kubernetes.

 ## License